DeRuyter in Madison County, New York — The American Northeast (Mid-Atlantic)

 Built in 1855, DeRuyter’s Union Hall was used as a meeting place and live performance venue, also served as the town’s movie theater, regularly showing films from the early days of silents up until its destruction by fire on December 31, 1946.
 (Submitted on April 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Out front, on Utica Street, two brick mounts carry the bell that rang in the village’s Union Hall, which burned in December 1946.
 The bell was found in storage in 1984.
 (Submitted on April 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Categories. • Churches & Religion • Disasters • Man-Made Features •

 Credits.
 This page was last revised on April 25, 2018.
 This page originally submitted on April 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 60 times since then.
+This page has been viewed 74 times since then and 15 times this year.
 Photos: 1, 2, 3, 4. submitted on April 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.